blockworks-foundation/mango-explorer/docs/LiquidatorQuickstart.md

 Being 'liquidated' means someone - anyone - can 'pay off' some of the borrowed tokens, in return for some of the collateral tokens.
 This 'paying off' earns the liquidator a premium of 5% - that is, 5% more collateral tokens are returned than the value of the borrowed tokens, making it a worthwhile task for the liquidator.

-For more details of the process and what it involves, see the [Liquidation notebook](Liquidation.ipynb).

 # 2. 💵 How Much Money?